sakroutamine/Project_2024/Report.md

 As the array size increases, the gap between minimum and maximum times narrows, indicating better load balancing for larger input sizes.
 This suggests that as the data grows, the workload becomes more evenly distributed among processors.
 However, the maximum time remains consistently higher, especially for larger processor counts, indicating that certain ranks are consistently taking longer to process data, likely due to communication or computation bottlenecks in specific processors.

+Column Sort:

+There are currently issues with generating the caliper files for the column sort implementation.
+However, we noticed that as the input size for column sort increases, the time to get the output file also increases.
+For example, for input size 32, the time taken was 58s.
+For input size 64, the time taken increased to 5 minutes and 3 seconds.
+Interestingly when input size was increased to 128, the time taken went back to 58s.
+I believe this is because of the constraints around column sort.
+Column sort only works for inputs N numbers, which are treated as an r × s matrix, where N = rs, s is a divisor of r, and r ≥ 2(s − 1)^2.
+We generate our inputs automatically, which means that we have to generate a matrix that matches those constraints.
+For input size 64, we still have two columns with 32 numbers each which would take longer to sort than input size 32, we have 2 columns with 16 numbers.
+When the input size increased to 128, our input generated had 4 columns with 32 elements so it was faster for the column to be sorted.
+As the number of elements N increases, the processor has more elements to sort so the local sorting processes sortColumns takes longer because they operate on larger datasets.
+Also with more elements, the amount of data that needs to be communicated between processes increases.
+By increasing the processors, the amount of data to be divided among the processes decreases which reduces what each processor has to handle.

 Include detailed analysis of computation performance, communication performance.
 Include figures and explanation of your analysis.